GluuFederation/docs-oxd-prod/3.1.2/sources/oxd-https/start/index.md

 # oxd-https-extension
 The `oxd-https-extension` is a RESTful, Jetty-based server which accepts `HTTPS` calls and redirects them to the `oxd-server`.
-With the https-extension enabled, many apps across many servers can leverage one central oxd service.
+With the https extension enabled, many apps across many servers can leverage one central oxd service.

 ## Start oxd-https-extension
 After the oxd package has been installed, and the `oxd-server` has been configured and started, start the `oxd-https-extension` service by executing the following command: